-The project is designed to increase awareness of the heritage and history of Leicester’s parks with a particular emphasis on Spinney Hills, Castle Park and Victoria Park whilst providing an active and fulfilling creative experience.
-The project is being delivered in partnership with Leicester City Council City Parks Department and the Heritage Lottery Fund.
+The project was designed to increase awareness of the heritage and history of Leicester’s parks with a particular emphasis on Spinney Hills, Castle Park and Victoria Park whilst providing an active and fulfilling creative experience.
+The project was delivered in partnership with Leicester City Council City Parks Department and the Heritage Lottery Fund.

-Mothers Unite, a support group for women who are living apart from their children, have been focusing on Victoria Park.
-Network for Change, a local social enterprise that supports adults whose mental health problems have impacted on their quality of life, focused on Spinney Hill Park; and a group of art students from Moat Community College, based in Highfields near our former home at St. Stephens Road have looked at Castle Gardens.
+Mothers Unite, a support group for women who are living apart from their children, focused on Victoria Park.
+Network for Change, a local social enterprise that supports adults whose mental health problems have impacted on their quality of life, focused on Spinney Hill Park; and a group of art students from Moat Community College, based in Highfields near our former home at St. Stephens Road looked at Castle Gardens.

 The participants’ activities began with introductory workshops at Leicester Print Workshop, exploring linocut and monoprint techniques.
 Each group then took a site visit to their park, accompanied by Leicester Guide, Steve Bruce who uncovered stories about the buildings and history.
 For some participants it was their first visit to the parks, as well as their first experience of printmaking.